 Northbound on the Alaska Highway

-On this day, we checked out a couple of spots for camping.
-Just before the first crossing into the Yukon, there is a British Columbia rec site beside Morley Lake.
-The road is steep, one-lane, a little overgrown and rough.
-We slowly inched our way to a quiet campspot beside the lake.
+Near the Yukon/B.C. border, there is a British Columbia rec site beside Morley Lake.
+The road is steep, one-lane, and rough.
+We slowly inched our way to a quiet camp spot beside the lake.

 Jake and Tazz at Morley Lake campsite